 Arlington County Police and Arlington County Public Schools Briefing

 Spouses are welcome and encouraged to attend these informational briefings with the IFs.
 The Arlington County Police will cover safety regulations that are important for all families, including seatbelt and car seat regulations.
 Arlington County Public Schools will cover information about the public school system, and will explain how to register your dependents for school if you have not already done so.
-Spouses and families are welcome to attend the ceremony.

-Sponsor Welcome Reception
+Sponsor Welcome Event

 The Arlington Education and Employment Program (‘REEP’) provides English instruction to adults over the course of 12 week sessions.
 These sessions have many start dates and vary in price and language level.
 They offer ESOL courses for native speakers of Amharic, Chinese, Arabic, Russian, French, Spanish, and Mongolian.